The Rose City’s famous food scene kicked it up yet another notch in 2016. Taste the year’s best new dishes at these standout Portland restaurants.

 Elegant Jacqueline takes its name from the Wes Anderson film The Life Aquatic with Steve Zissou.
 The eatery offers oysters and other seafood specialties, as well as a daily brunch menu.
 Portland also gained another oyster bar, French brasserie La Moule, in 2016.
 (Conveniently for oyster-lovers, both eateries are located on Southeast Clinton Street).

 Named after traditional Korean houses known as hanok, family-owned Han Oak offers two distinct dining experiences.
 Reservation-only, prix fixe dinners are offered on Fridays and Saturdays; more casual dumpling and noodle nights on Sundays and Mondays.
 From there, travel across Asia (or Northeast Portland) to reach Hat Yai.
 This eagerly anticipated counter-service eatery from Earl Ninsom of Langbaan and Alan Akwai of St. Jack features free-range fried chicken and Thai curries.

 Vino-focused Dame was founded by wine pro Dana Frank (named a Sommelier of the Year by Food & Wine in 2015).
 The establishment offers organic, natural wines alongside an elegant, ever-changing menu of European-inspired dishes.
-Another date-night destination, Chesa offers a vast menu of tapas and paellas made by Spanish chef Jose Chesa (Ataula).
-Don’t miss a trip next door for authentic, made-to-order Spanish churros at 180 Xurros (also owned by Chesa).
+Don’t miss a trip to Northeast Broadway for authentic, made-to-order Spanish churros at 180 Xurros.